 - Analyze the characteristic features of drama using the example of Death of a Salesman.

-- Discuss the problem of childhood obesity in Active Living by Van Kann.
+- Analyze the presentation of childhood obesity in Active Living by Van Kann.

 - Critical analysis of a controversial art using the example of Home by Yann Arthus-Bertrand.